This spot has been added by

 Water entrance for snorkeling Coral Beach

 To snorkel the reef drop-off (zone 1 on the map), get into the water from the northernmost pontoon (pontoon 1 on the map, on your left when you are facing the sea).
-Set above the reef, it allows entering the water directly on the drop-off without damaging the shallow reef flat.
+Set above the reef, it allows you to enter the water directly on the drop-off without damaging the shallow reef flat.

-The pontoon has wide stairs on which you can sit to wear your equipment and smoothly get into the water.
-Alternatively, you can enter the water from pontoon 2, but then you will be swimming against the current to snorkel the north of the reef.
+The pontoon has wide stairs on which you can sit to put on your equipment and smoothly get into the water.
+You can also enter the water from pontoon 2, but then you will be swimming against the current to snorkel the north of the reef.

 To snorkel the two small reef flat areas (areas 3 and 4 on the map), get into the water from the beach.